charles-owen/resizer-cl/README.md

 ## Options

-Resizer accepts an object with optiions:
+Resizer accepts an object with options:

 ```
 new Resizer('div.example', {